 Materials & Supplies

-Several firms are expanding their production capacities to meet an anticipated demand for materials.
+Several firms are expanding production to meet rising material demand.

-Wood-based panel products maker PG Bison has, for example, acquired new automated machines for an undisclosed amount of money to help expand its production capacity for the local market.
+Wood-based panel products maker PG Bison has, for example, acquired new automated machines to help expand its production capacity for the local market.

 Its managing director Hitesh Mediratta says the first machine will arrive from Germany this month, with the second one expected at their Nairobi’s Industrial Area plant in March.